 Hi-Quality’s state-of-the-art facilities offer a safe and sustainable solution for the treatment of contaminated soils and other waste material, in line with strict environmental and planning controls.

 Hi-Quality has undertaken robust and comprehensive checks throughout this project, including environmental analysis, noise and traffic assessments, culture and heritage reviews and a bushfire management report.
 All of these assessments showed limited impact to surrounding areas.

-Our proposed containment bays are a BPEM compliant design, and the proposed project will only go ahead with the State Government approval and the oversight and ongoing monitoring of EPA Victoria.
+The containment bays are a BPEM compliant design, and the project will only go ahead with oversight and ongoing monitoring of EPA Victoria.

 Per- and polyfluoroalkyl substances, also known as PFAS, are a group of man-made chemicals which have been widely used in a range of everyday applications since the 1940s.
 All of us are exposed to small amounts of PFAS every day in dust, air, food, water and contact with consumer products containing these chemicals.

 The Australian Government’s Expert Health Panel for PFAS has found there is currently no evidence that PFAS has a significant impact on human health.
 Low levels of PFAS in soil are not harmful to the public during soil removal, relocation or disposal.